spewil/spewil.github.io/blog_src/_books/trilogy.md

 date:   2018-03-17
 ---

-Trilogy is composed of *The Walls Do Not Fall*, *Tribute to the Angels*, and *Flowering of the Rod*.
+*Trilogy* is a poetic triptych written in 1944 by Hilda Doolittle, AKA HD.

-The first section how a single human psyche deals with a world at war, the second immanence and the self, once you let yourself be a creature, forget yourself (not unlike balyani) recurrence, transcendence, resurrection,  reflection/refraction
+The first section, *The Walls Do Not Fall*, deal with how a single human psyche tries to grasp a world at war.
+The second section, *Tribute to the Angels*, deals with the relationship between immanence and the self; once you let yourself be a creature, HD says, you can forget yourself (not unlike [balyani](http://spewil.github.io/blog/books/know-yourself/)).
+The third section, *The Flowering of the Rod*, encompasses recurrence, transcendence, resurrection, reflection/refraction through the story of Kaspar and Mary Magdalene.

-## Introduction
+### Introduction

 > Each poet, like their precursors Milton, Whitman, and Baudelaire, has composed a personal Bible; Trilogy is HD’s multi-layered sacred text.

 > The differences between people— especially their religious differences— ignite war.
 Trilogy shows that differences are also similarities or affinities that, with enlightenment, can ignite love rather than war, creation rather than destruction— and resurrection out of Apocalypse.
 Love, which brings difference together in harmony, is the answer: “only love is holy.”
 Jesus Christ is the divine embodiment of love; so too and with equal importance is the woman god: Isis, Astarte, Aphrodite, Venus, Mary, The Lady.

 > “[Freud] had dared to say that the dream came from an unexplored depth in man’s consciousness and that this unexplored depth ran like a great stream or ocean underground, and the vast depth of that ocean was the same vast depth that today, as in Joseph’s day, overflowing in man’s small consciousness, produced inspiration, madness, creative idea , or the dregs of the dreariest symptoms of mental unrest and disease.
 He had dared to day that it was the same ocean of universal consciousness, and even if not stated in so many words, he had dared to imply that this consciousness proclaimed that all men one; all nations and races met in the universal world of the dream; and he had dared to say that the dream symbol could be interpreted; its language, its imagery were common to the whole race, not only of the living but of those ten-thousand years dead.
 The picture-writing, the hieroglyph of the dream, was the common property of the whole race; in the dream, man, as at the beginning of time, spoke a universal language, and man, meeting in the universal understanding of the unconscious or the subconscious, would forgo barriers of time and space, and man, understanding man, would save mankind.”
 Tribute to Freud

-The dream is as Emerson, her philosophical soul-mate, puts it: “a temple whose walls are covered with emblems, pictures and commandments of the Deity.”
+> The dream is as Emerson, her philosophical soul-mate, puts it: “a temple whose walls are covered with emblems, pictures and commandments of the Deity.”

-HD has a vision of writing on the wall, not unlike that of Belshazzar
+> HD has a vision of writing on the wall, not unlike that of Belshazzar...

-Freud reads HD’s vision as “megalomania…a hidden desire to ‘found a new religion’…’a dangerous symptom.’”
+> Freud reads HD’s vision as “megalomania…a hidden desire to ‘found a new religion’…’a dangerous symptom.’”
 HD responds that regardless of the label, “symptom or inspiration, the writing continues to write itself or be written.”

-Isn’t Freud founding a new religion as well…?
+Is Freud not founding a new religion as well?

-Poets speak a universal language that is the hope of humanity.
+> Poets speak a universal language that is the hope of humanity.

-Sophia, the female Holy Spirit of Gnosticism

 Gnostic is an ancient religious complex stemming from Judaism, among other things— Greeks.
+Sophia (Greek for wisdom) is the female Holy Spirit of Gnosticism.
+HD weaves christian, judaic, greek, gnostic, and pagan mythology into an unardguably human myth.

-The burned-out apple tree, a recurring motif in Trilogy, is “now burgeoning / with flowers.”
+>The burned-out apple tree, a recurring motif in Trilogy, is “now burgeoning / with flowers.”

-Connect this to Deleuze’s interpretation through Spinoza of the Fall— that the apple represents Knowledge of Good and Evil, as opposed to good and bad.
+How can we connect this to Deleuze’s interpretation through Spinoza of the Fall? that the apple represents Knowledge of Good and Evil, as opposed to good and bad.
 This sets up the difference between the two dichotomies.
 Perhaps the knowledge of self, of higher abstraction, of culture, of all symbolic options— this is the curse, so to speak.

-Trilogy is not a closed text, written for itself, but one that opens up the Book of Life, and shows the reader the blank pages on which he or she can write “the new.”
+> Trilogy is not a closed text, written for itself, but one that opens up the Book of Life, and shows the reader the blank pages on which he or she can write “the new.”

-~

-The Walls Do Not Fall
+### The Walls Do Not Fall

 [1]